ibm-cloud-docs/vpc/block_storage_is_manage.md

 ```
 {:pre}

-### Delete a block storage volume by using the CLI
+### Deleting a block storage volume by using the CLI
 {: #delete-vol-cli}
 {: help}
 {: support}